Mustafaa-Hamed/Examination-System/README.md

 			 *can select date of exam , start time , end time , total time.

 			 *can identify which type of exam.
-Created by: Ahmed Hesham *can select intake , branch, track, course (Inside exam)  ) *System Can correct exam and detect the best answer for question (Bouns)(All question types)
+			 *can select intake , branch, track, course (Inside exam)  ) *System Can correct exam and detect the best answer for question (Bouns)(All question types)

-      Student:                                                        Created By: Mahmoud abdelkhalek
+      Student:
 	        *can log in into system.
 			*can take exam twice.
 			*can discover his degree of exam.